Re-calibrated against the latest models, every quarter

 Your review

 Top candidates leave three to five meaningful comments.
-There are deliberate red herrings too — flag one and it costs you.
+There are deliberate red herrings in the diff; flag one and it costs you.

 One outright security hole, one concurrency bug, one smaller correctness issue.
 Go find them.